The Rotunda with Trimmel Gomes

 As the Republican National Convention kicks off this week, another tragedy threatens to overshadow opening festivities after three officers were killed and others wounded in Baton Rouge, Louisiana.
 A look at how terror attacks and domestic unrest will shape convention speeches, reactions to the official logo for the Donald Trump-Mike Pence presidential ticket and how party leaders including RPOF Chairman Blaise Ingoglia is working to show a united front within the party despite ongoing tensions.

 Plus, Gomes jumps ahead to next year’s formation of Florida’s Constitution Revision Commission with political analyst Susan MacManus.
 Senate President Andy Gardiner offers up one issue he thinks the commission should put on the ballot for voters to decide.

-The Rotunda with Trimmel Gomes.
-A weekly podcast about the people and issues shaping Florida politics.
-Join the conversation, tell us your story, interact with us @RotundaPodcast We appreciate your feedback - leave comments!
+The Rotunda with Trimmel Gomes: A weekly podcast about the people and issues shaping Florida politics.
+Join the conversation, tell us your story and interact with us @RotundaPodcast We appreciate your feedback - leave comments!

 Your donations make this